 NOTICE OF HEARING To: The Planning Commi

-NOTICE OF HEARING To: The Planning Commission, Board of Adjustment of the City of Mitchell, Mitchell South Dakota, and to the general public: YOU ARE HEREBY NOTIFIED that Jensen Capital and Development LLC has applied for a conditional use permit to construct Multi-Family Dwelling Units, located at 1303 S Ohlman St, legally described as the E625’ of Lot X Lying North of X-2 in SE ¼ of NE 1/4 of Section 29, T 103 N, R 60 W of 5th P.M., City of Mitchell, Davison County, South Dakota.
-The said real property is zoned HB Highway Business District.
-YOU ARE FURTHER NOTIFIED, that public hearings will be held by the City Planning Commission on Monday, May 8, 2023, 12:00 P.M.
-(Noon) and the Board of Adjustment on Monday, May 15, 2023 at 6:00 P.M., at the Council Chambers, Mitchell City Hall, 612 N Main St. All interested parties may attend the public hearings and provide comments in regards to the applicant’s request.
-Dated at Mitchell, South Dakota, this 20th day of April, 2023.
-Michelle Bathke FINANCE OFFICER Published 1 time at the total approximate cost of $12.77 and may be viewed free of charge at www.sdpublicnotices.com.
-(April 26, 2023) 216503
+NOTICE OF HEARING To: The Planning Commission, Board of Adjustment of the City of Mitchell, Mitchell South Dakota, and to the general public: YOU ARE HEREBY NOTIFIED that Arlen Schuh has applied for a front-yard setback variance permit 0 feet vs 35 feet to replace a shed that was damaged due to a snow storm, located at 1511 W 5th Ave, legally described as Lots 4 thru 9 and vacated alley, Block 28, Home Park Original, Davison County, South Dakota.
+The said real property is zoned TWC Transportation Warehousing and Commercial District.
+YOU ARE FURTHER NOTIFIED, that public hearings will be held by the City Planning Commission on Monday, May 22, 2023, 12:00 P.M.
+(Noon) and the Board of Adjustment on Monday, June 5, 2023 at 6:00 P.M., at the Council Chambers, Mitchell City Hall, 612 N Main St. All interested parties may attend the public hearings and provide comments in regards to the applicant’s request.
+Dated at Mitchell, South Dakota, this 4th day of May, 2023.
+Michelle Bathke FINANCE OFFICER Published 1 time at the total approximate cost of $12.16 and may be viewed free of charge at www.sdpublicnotices.com.
+(May 10, 2023) 222048